Lwin-Naing/User-Manual-English-/Adding and Removing Datasets.md

 <br>

-2. Confirm that there are no garbled characters and click on "Layer style".
+2. Confirm that there are no corrupted characters and click on "Layer style".

 ![2024-07-11_22h06_00.png](Adding%20and%20Removing%20Datasets%202d35fb380d1a43b08fd853acd717769d/2024-07-11_22h06_00.png)